 HOW TO USE: Take this medication by mouth on an empty stomach (at least 1 hour before meals) as directed by your doctor, usually two to three times a day.The dosage is based on your medical condition and response to treatment.Use this medication regularly in order to get the most benefit from it.
 To help you remember, take it at the same times each day.
 It is important to continue taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.For the treatment of high blood pressure, it may take up to 2 weeks before you get the full benefit of this medication.
 For the treatment of heart failure, it may take weeks to months before you get the full benefit of this medication.
 Tell your doctor if your condition does not improve or if it worsens (such as your blood pressure readings remain high or increase).

 SIDE EFFECTS: Dizziness, lightheadedness, or loss of taste may occur as your body adjusts to the medication.
 Dry cough may also occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor right away if any of these unlikely but serious side effects occur: fainting, fast heartbeat, muscle weakness, signs of infection (such as fever, chills, persistent sore throat), change in the amount of urine, cloudy urine.This drug may rarely cause serious (possibly fatal) liver problems.
+Many people using this medication do not have serious side effects.Tell your doctor right away if any of these unlikely but serious side effects occur: fainting, fast heartbeat, symptoms of a high potassium blood level (such as muscle weakness, slow/irregular heartbeat), signs of infection (such as fever, chills, persistent sore throat), change in the amount of urine, cloudy urine.This drug may rarely cause serious (possibly fatal) liver problems.
 Tell your doctor right away if you notice any of the following rare but serious side effects: yellowing eyes/skin, dark urine, severe stomach/abdominal pain, persistent nausea/vomiting.A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration